sebastianvelez/interestRates/PITCHME.md

 Notes:
 1. No dispersion on posted rates but lots on transaction rates (.61 R2)
 2. Discount for loyal consumer is 9.1 bps smaller than new clients.
 Discounts increase in number of lenders and decrease in relative size network
-3. 80% get a quote from their bank, 60% search and 28% switch away from their original isntitution
+3. 80% get a quote from their bank, 60% search and 28% switch away from their original institution

 ---